keithkoslowsky/hugo-with-netlifycms-boilerplate/README.md

 Edit public/admin/config.yml and change site_url to your website that will display the static generated content

+The boilerplate has a github directory.
+You should `mv github .github` in your project so the Github Action will run automatically

 git push origin cms

 Identity->Enable Identity